kbridson/rails-demos-and-deets-2021-test/demo-new-create.md

 ---
-title: 'Demo 9: Forms for Creating New Model Records'
+title: 'Forms for Creating New Model Records'
 ---

 # {{ page.title }}